-It’s easy to make mistakes.
-Some distractors are designed to test if you know what you’re doing.
-A good question writer finds distractors that are plausible but incorrect for the particular scenario.
+And it’s easy to make mistakes.
+A good question writer finds distractors that are plausible but not the best answer for the particular scenario.
 A hasty question reader will fall for a good distractor.

-Case-based questions on a board exam call for advanced reasoning and often require more than one cognitive step to reach the correct answer.
+Internal Medicine board questions call for advanced reasoning and often require more than one cognitive step to reach the correct answer.
 Typically, a question requires that you first make a correct diagnosis and then go further to infer the best next step.

 For example, if a vignette describes a patient with elevated levels of both parathyroid hormone and calcium, it would be too simple to ask only, “What is the most likely diagnosis?”
 The more likely question is, “What is the most appropriate next step in care for this patient?”
-Rather than be tempted to do additional laboratory testing, you would be expected to use the existing results to correctly recognize primary hyperparathyroidism and then anticipate that surgery is likely to be needed and that localization imaging should generally precede the surgery.
+Rather than be tempted to do additional laboratory testing, you would be expected to use the existing results to correctly recognize primary hyperparathyroidism, anticipate that surgery is likely to be needed, and that localization imaging should generally precede the surgery.

 For the purposes of the test, you are not expected to know the complete range of steps and options progressing into the patient’s future, but the exam will challenge you to infer the best next step in the context of the given scenario.
 As you prepare for boards, training your mind to make this second cognitive step will help you focus on what the question is asking.

-Focus on Resource Utilization and Relevance in Today’s Exams
+Focus on Resource Utilization and Relevance in Today’s Internal Medicine Board Exam

 As you consider the answer to a question, keep in mind the matter of resource utilization.
 Good test questions now ask about best practices, which can include your use of resources.
-ABIM’s interest in resource utilization, as evident in its “Choose Wisely” campaign, may be reflected in test questions.
-This is one example of how the relevance of exams to real-life practice has improved in the past decade.
-ABIM and other organizations have moved away from testing esoterica and now focus more on situations that a physician is likely to see in practice.
-But just because a question is relevant, with a familiar scenario, does not mean that it is easy.
+ABIM’s interest in resource utilization, may be reflected in test questions.

-Tie All These Strategies Together for Exam Success
+Tie All These Strategies Together for ABIM Board Exam Success

-There is no single approach to test taking that will guarantee a successful outcome, but the strategies we’ve outlined here — reading the question elements carefully in a certain sequence, being aware of mental shortcuts, and being prepared to make more than one cognitive step — will all help improve your likelihood of success.
-Try these strategies now with these board review practice questions.
-For more specifics on how ABIM develops questions and sets standards, see the ABIM website.
+There is no single approach to test taking that will guarantee a successful outcome, but the strategies we’ve outlined here — reading the question elements carefully in a certain sequence, being aware of mental shortcuts, and being prepared to make more than one cognitive step — will all improve your likelihood of success.